Methamphetamine: The Most Misunderstood Drug?

 Is meth the most addictive drug in the world?

 You know, remember those ads from the start of the show?
+Oh, man.

+Mm, meth.
 Oh, not that one.

 The other ones that were like, I went to a party, I tried it once, and now my life is ruined.
+Well, is that true?
+Is that how addictive meth really is?

-And, you know, because meth has those powerful effects on our brain, It does make sense that it would be super, super addictive.
+And, you know, because meth has those powerful effects on our brain, it does make sense that it would be super, super addictive.

-And so I talked to our breaking bad fan and neuroscientist, Martin Paulus, about this.
+And so I talked to our breaking bad fan and neuroscientist, Martin Paulis, about this.
+Can you just try meth once and walk away?
+The answer to that is certainly yes.

 Only a minority of people who are exposed to the drug will actually become dependent or develop use disorder.
+So it's not, it's like inevitable.

 It's not like it wipes out your entire brain and you're kind of a slave to the drug the moment you take it.
+It's just not like that.

 This huge survey on the drug use of millions of folks in the US found that in 2023, over 16 million people said that they had used meth at least once in their lifetime.